geko1981/FakeItEasy/Dummies.md

 When FakeItEasy tries to create a Dummy, it looks at all known `IDummyDefinition` implementations and if one of them has a `ForType` that matches the desired type, `CreateDummy` is used.

 Although it's possible to implement `IDummyDefinition` explicitly, the preferred approach is to extend `abstract class DummyDefinition<T>: IDummyDefinition`, where `T` is the type of dummy to produce, as in the example above. `DummyDefinition<T>` implements `ForType` (returning `T`), so all that's needed is to implement the abstract `CreateDummy` method, having it return the Dummy.

+### How does FakeItEasy find the Dummy Definitions?

+On initialization, FakeItEasy [[looks for Discoverable Extension Points|Scanning for Extension Points]], including Dummy Definitions.

 ----
 1. In FakeItEasy 1.12 or earlier, the `Task` returned from a non-configured fake method would never be completed and (for example) an `await` would never be satisfied.
 If you are using 1.12 or earlier, [upgrade now](https://nuget.org/packages/FakeItEasy/).